What is Supply Chain Management?

 Supply Chain Management vs Operations Management (OM)

 The biggest difference between SCM and OM is that supply chain management is mainly concerned with what happens outside of a company – obtaining materials and delivering products – while OM is concerned with what happens inside the company.

 This means that a supply chain manager will spend their time negotiating contracts and evaluating suppliers, whereas the operations manager will often be planning and overseeing daily operations and processes.
-SCM activities tend to be the same across industries; however, OP roles and responsibilities can vary widely depending on the product or service the business produces.
+Supply chain planning services tend to be the same across industries; however, OP roles and responsibilities can vary widely depending on the product or service the business produces.

 How does SCM reduce costs?

-There are several cost-effective benefits from SCM, the most obvious one being the freeing up of finances to be allocated where they are needed.
-Looking at how to reduce these costs encourages supply chain managers to take a holistic view of their chain, which provides the opportunity to identify methods of saving money through making their process more efficient.
+There are several cost-effective benefits of supply chain management, the most obvious one being the freeing up of finances to be allocated where they are needed.
+Looking at how to reduce these costs encourages supply chain managers to take a holistic view of their chain, which provides the opportunity to identify methods of saving money by making their process more efficient.

 Why would a supply chain manager outsource to another company?

 Making the decision to outsource your SCM to a professional service provider can help to drive better results and free up time for an organisation to focus their efforts elsewhere.
 External providers often have exceptional supply chain expertise due to prolonged exposure and experience in the industry, allowing you to make the most out of your time and resources.